Rush-er/spotifyadshost/README.md

 # spotifyadhost
 Simple list with spotify ads
+Block Ads on spotify desktop

+Tested on windows 10 and linux